 Willamette Dental Group Moves Kent Office to New, Improved Location

 Responding to record business growth in the area and demand for high quality dental care, Willamette Dental Group has opened a new office in Kent (new office address: 510 Washington Ave North).
 This state-of-the-art office replaces a previous location, also located in Kent.
 The new office includes 6,000 square feet of space, 16 dental operatory and exam rooms and new dental equipment.
 Visit Willamette Dental to see a full listing of provider locations.

 Individual Medical Coverage - When is it the Right Choice?

-Are you looking for an alternative to PLU’s group plan for your children and spouse or partner?
+Are you looking for an alternative to PLU’s group plan for your children or your spouse?

-As a reminder, Health Care Reform included an Individual Mandate requiring everyone to have health care coverage, either through one’s employer or directly with an insurer.
+As a reminder, Health Care Reform included an Individual Mandate, requiring everyone to have health care coverage, either through one’s employer or directly with an insurer.
+If you or your dependents do not have coverage, you could be subject to fines by the IRS.
 PLU’s Medical Plans satisfy this mandate, for those who are eligible and enrolled.

-The next Qualified Health Plan Open Enrollment with the Exchange is November 1, 2016 to January 31, 2017.
+A. The next Qualified Health Plan Open Enrollment with the Exchange is November 1, 2017 to January 15, 2018.
+The deadline is December 15, 2017 for coverage to be effective January 1, 2018.
 Individual plans, outside of the Exchange, have a similar “open enrollment” window.
-However, if you’re terminating employment or coming off COBRA coverage, you will have 60 days from the last day of coverage to get enrolled on an individual plan of your choosing.
+However if you’re terminating employment or coming off COBRA coverage, you will have 60 days from the last day of coverage to get enrolled on an individual plan of your choosing.

-If eligible employees or dependents opt out of PLU’s health plan, plans are available through Washington State’s HealthPlanFinder, but subsidized coverage would not be available.
+If benefits eligible employees or dependents opt out of PLU’s health plan, plans are available through Washington State’s HealthPlanFinder, but subsidized coverage may not be available.

 Bob May | email@example.com